-2. determine the total length and the number of mounting rails for fixing the displays.
+2. determine the total length and the number of mounting rails for mounting the displays.

 3. draw a layout of the system and plan the cabling and the number of controllers.
 Tip: For smaller systems, plan a maximum of 100 displays per standard controller.
-For large systems, plan a maximum of 400 displays per XXL controller.
+For large systems, max.
+400 displays per XXL controller.
 The cable paths should be as short as possible.
-We will be happy to support you in this.
+We will also be happy to support you in this.

-4. do not forget the power supply and network for the controllers!
+4. do not forget power supply and network for the controllers!

 5. prepare Windows server (also possible as virtual machine).